borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 setting to support dump and restore streaming, you'll need to ensure that any special files are excluded from backups (named pipes, block devices, character devices, and sockets) to prevent hanging.
-Try a command like `find /your/source/path -type c,b,p,s` to find such files.
+Try a command like `find /your/source/path -type b -or -type c -or -type p -or -type s` to find such files.
 Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive.

 ### Manual restoration